magarnicle/pter/doc/pter.rst

     on a task.
 Defaults to ``http, https, mailto, ftp, ftps``.

   ``add-creation-date``
-    Whether or not to automatically always add the creation date of a task to it when creating the task.
+    Whether or not to automatically add the creation date of a task to it.
 Defaults to ``yes``.

   ``create-from-search``
     If set to ``yes``, positive expressions (that do not refer to time or